Skip to content

 the investment risk constraints and liquidity needs.
 Return on investment is of

-secondary importance compared to the safety and liquidity objectives described
+secondary importance compared to the safety and liquidity objectives described above.

 STANDARD OF CARE

-public funds.
+of public funds.

 Superintendent, or his/her designee involved in the investment process, shall refrain